antoniowd/aws-lambda-pdf/README.md

 "https://your-api-id.execute-api.your-region.amazonaws.com/prod/pdf/html"
 ```
 Replace YOUR_API_KEY with your API key and add in the body of the request the HTML content you want to convert to PDF.
+## Parameters for the endpoint
+- **html** (required): A string containing the HTML content to be converted into the PDF.
+For example, <h1>Hello World!</h1> will create a PDF with a heading that says "Hello World!".
+- **fileName** (optional, default: sample-document.pdf): The desired name of the generated PDF file.
+In the example, the PDF will be saved as myDoc.pdf.
+- **inlinePdf** (optional, defaul: false): A boolean value indicating how the PDF should be displayed.
+If set to true, the PDF will be displayed inline (embedded within the page).
+If set to false or omitted, the PDF will prompt for download or open in a new tab depending on the browser's default behavior.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.